 Evidence from novel false-belief tasks, designed to tap spontaneous rather than elicited responses, suggests that the ability to attribute reality-incongruent informational states may emerge earlier than previously thought (e.g., Clements & Perner, 1994; Onishi & Baillargeon, 2005; Song, Onishi, Baillargeon, & Fisher, in press; Southgate, Senju, & Csibra, 2007a; Surian, Caldi, & Sperber, 2007).
-Some of these novel tasks used the violation-ofexpectation (VOE) method, which relies on infants' tendency to look longer at events that violate as opposed to confirm their expectations.
-For example, Onishi and Baillargeon (2005) gave 15-month-olds familiarization trials in which an agent hid a toy in Location A as opposed to Location B. Next, the toy moved to Location B in the agent's absence.
+Some of these novel tasks used the violation-of-expectation (VOE) method, which relies on infants' tendency to look longer at events that violate as opposed to confirm their expectations.
+For example, Onishi and Baillargeon (2005) gave 15-month-olds familiarization trials in which a female agent hid a toy in location-A as opposed to location-B. Next, the toy moved to location-B, in the agent's absence.
 In the test trial, the agent returned and reached for either location.
-The infants who saw the agent reach for Location B looked reliably longer than those who saw the agent reach for Location A. This and other results suggested that the infants realized that, because the agent had not seen the toy move to Location B, she still believed the toy to be in Location A; as a result, they expected the agent to reach for Location A and were surprised when she reached for Location B instead (we present alternative interpretations that have been offered for these findings in the Discussion section).
+The infants who saw the agent reach for location-B looked reliably longer than those who saw her reach for location-A. This and other results suggested that the infants realized that, because the agent had not seen the toy move to location-B, she still believed it to be in location-A; as a result, they expected her to reach for location-A and were surprised when she reached for location-B instead (we present alternative interpretations that have been offered for these findings in the Discussion).

 The present research sought new evidence that infants in the second year of life can reason about reality-incongruent informational states.
-To succeed at the novel false-belief tasks cited earlier, infants had to understand that the agent held a false belief about the location of a hidden object; to succeed at the novel false-perception task used here, infants had to understand that the agent formed a false perception of a visible object.
+To succeed at the novel false-belief tasks cited above, infants had to understand that the agent held a false belief about the location of a hidden object; to succeed at the novel false-perception task used here, infants had to understand that the agent formed a false perception of a visible object.

-Participants were 14.5-month-olds, and they were tested with the VOE method.
-Because infants' limited knowledge made the use of fake objects impractical, we chose a different experimental approach: The agent first saw an object and later encountered a box with a part similar to a portion of the object protruding from under its lid.
+Participants were 14.5-month-olds and they were tested using the VOE method.
+Because infants' limited knowledge made the use of fake objects impractical, we chose a different experimental tack: the agent first saw an object, and later encountered a box with a part similar to a portion of the object protruding from under its lid.
 We reasoned that evidence that infants expected the agent to mistakenly perceive the part as belonging to the object would support the claim that the ability to attribute reality-incongruent informational states is already present in the second year of life.